Estimated reading time: 5 minutes

 - Place the pastry cases on tray and bake.
-Once cooked let cool.
+Once cooked, let cool.

 - Mix up vanilla pudding as per box instructions.

 - Cut the red licorice crosswise into 36 thin slices with scissors.

-- Then using the licorice use the orange for the beak and three red thin slices for the tuff on the head and then for the hens wattle (flappy bits under their necks).
+- Then using the licorice, use the orange for the beak, three thin red slices for the tuff on the head, and then for the hen’s wattle (flappy bits under their necks).